eigenlucy/somethingbeautiful/README.md

 * [Casey Manning](https://caseymanning.github.io/): Interface UI/UX Design, Animation Design,
 * [Jessie Stiles](https://jessiestiles.github.io/portfolio1.github.io/): Enclosure CAD Design,

+## High level overview:
+Route and activity planning bot that lives in a panel beside your door.
+Tell it where you want to go, how much of a rush you're in, what kind of activities you are looking for wtc, and it will troll through a variety of databases to plan your route.
+Much is left to the personality of the agent associated with the individual user.

+## Notes:
+* Using commit df3bad4 for PCB
+* We should all settle on some example prompts, eg "I'd like to spend two hours getting lunch by the pier"

 # References/Dependencies:
 * [OpenRouteService](https://openrouteservice.org/)
 * [OpenRouteService Route Visualization Guide](https://medium.com/@atulvpoddar4/visualizing-routes-with-real-data-a-python-guide-to-interactive-mapping-db14189cf185)